andrestack/hiddencove/documentation/project_requirements_docs.md

 ### 1 Purpose of this Document

-This document outlines the requirements for developing an Progressive Web Application with AI-enhanced “Smart Consultation and Quoting Tool.”
+This document outlines the requirements for developing a Progressive Web Application with AI-enhanced insights.
 It captures the objectives, user needs, and functionalities required to streamline stylists’ consultations, reduce the time spent on them, and ensure brand consistency through AI-driven insights.

 ### 1.2 Background

-- **Context**: Stylists often need to perform consultations, gather client information, and provide quotes.
+- **Context**: Stylists often need to perform consultations, gather client's preferences, explain pros and cons, and provide quotes.
 This process can be time-consuming and prone to inconsistencies.
-- **Opportunity**: Integrating AI (ChatGPT-4) can offer on-the-fly suggestions and brand-consistent guidance, enhancing customer experience and reducing the manual workload.
+- **Opportunity**: Integrating a tool with AI and an easy to complete quote generation can offer on-the-fly suggestions and brand-consistent guidance, enhancing customer experience and reducing the manual workload.

 ### 1.3 Scope

 - **In Scope**:
-    - A guided consultation flow with multiple-choice questions
+    - A guided consultation flow with a list of questions aimed at covering all aspects of the styling job ahead
     - Real-time AI-driven suggestions
-    - Integration of provided images/visual aids
-    - Basic quoting functionality or output (as needed by the product)
+    - Basic quoting functionality or output (as needed by the product) based on existing price lists and done on the final step via stylist input
 - **Out of Scope** (examples):
     - Payment processing
     - Detailed CRM or inventory management